noir-lang/noir/docs/docs/concepts/advanced/data_structures/trees.md

 }
 ```

-The note might be committed-to, within a function of the Aztec.nr Contract as:
+The note might be committed to, within a function of the Aztec.nr contract as:

 ```rust
 note_hash: Field = pedersen::compress(